cynraw/MERN/README.md

 - React components are javascript functions that return markup.
 - React component names must always start with a capital letter, while HTML tags must be lowercase.

+### Writing markup with JSX
+- JSX is stricter than HTML.
+You have to close tags like <br />.
+- Your component also can’t return multiple JSX tags.
+You have to wrap them into a shared parent, like a <div>...</div> or an empty <>...</> wrapper